What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Visit the iconic South Beach and party at LIV, a high-energy club that attracts celebrities and locals alike.

-If you’re looking for a more laid-back vibe, check out the Broken Shaker in Freehand Miami in Miami Beach for craft cocktails and eclectic décor.
+If you’re looking for a more laid-back vibe, check out the Broken Shaker in Freehand Miami hostel, Miami Beach, for craft cocktails and eclectic décor.

-But Miami’s nightlife scene isn’t just limited to clubs and bars.
+But the city nightlife scene isn’t just limited to clubs and bars.
 Take a walk down Calle Ocho in Little Havana and dance the night away to live salsa music at Ball & Chain.

 As the night winds down, don’t forget to take in the sights of Miami’s skyline and beaches.
 The city transforms at night, with colorful lights illuminating the buildings and ocean.